 Is SECURE Act 2.0 Really a Big Deal?

-Is SECURE Act 2.0 Really a Big DealThis post was last updated on January 08, 2024, to reflect all updated information and best serve your needs.
+This post was last updated on January 16, 2025, to reflect all updated information and best serve your needs.

-Overall, this is a tough question to answer.
-SECURE 2.0 doesn’t cause any real major changes, but collectively, all the small changes have a significant impact.
+SECURE 2.0 didn’t cause any real major changes, but collectively, all the small changes have a significant impact.
 Put a different way, SECURE 2.0 probably won’t derail or save your retirement, but you certainly need to update your financial plan.

-Many important dates have shifted, Roth options have gotten better, and there are several small but useful provisions which affect only a few people.
+Many important dates shifted, Roth options have gotten better, and there are several small but useful provisions which affect only a few people.
 We won’t cover all the provisions in this article, but we’ll touch on some of the SECURE 2.0 highlights and changes.

 Changes to Retirement Account Contributions

-There have been several beneficial changes for people saving for retirement.
+SECURE 2.0 ushered in several beneficial changes for people saving for retirement.
 Some changes affect how much you can contribute to your retirement accounts.
 Others change the ways which you can save for retirement.

 Indexed IRA Catch-up Contributions